Houston Texans fire coach Lovie Smith after just one season

-Smith was fired as coach of the Texans on Sunday night after just one season in which the team went 3-13-1.
+HOUSTON (AP) — Lovie Smith was fired as coach of the Houston Texans on Sunday night after just one season in which the team went 3-13-1.

 “I’m constantly evaluating our football operation and believe this is the best decision for us at this time,” general manager Nick Caserio said in a statement announcing the team parting ways with Smith.
 “It is my responsibility to build a comprehensive and competitive program that can sustain success over a long period of time.
 We aren’t there right now, however, with the support of the (team owner) McNair family and the resources available to us, I’m confident in the direction of our football program moving forward.”

-Smith was asked about his future after Sunday’s win at Indianapolis and seemed confident that he’d return next season.
+Smith was asked about his future after Sunday’s game at Indianapolis and seemed confident that he’d return next season.

 “We understand the totality of the season,” he said.
 “Do I expect to be back?
 Yeah, I expect to be back, absolutely.”